 The Director may provide for and compel the abatement of any condition that causes or contributes to a violation of this Ordinance or Adams County Development Standards and Regulations pertaining to stormwater.
-The Director may require BMPs for any activity that may cause or contribute to pollution or contamination of stormwater, the storm drainage system, or Waters of the State.
+The Director may require Best Management Practices for any activity that may cause or contribute to pollution or contamination of stormwater, the storm drainage system, or Waters of the State.

 The owner, operator, lessee, or tenant, at its own expense, shall provide reasonable protection from accidental or intentional discharge of prohibited materials or other wastes into the storm drainage system or watercourses through the use of structural and non-structural, temporary and permanent BMPs.
 Further, any person responsible for a property or premises which is, or may be, the source of an illicit discharge may be required, at its own expense, to properly clean up the pollutant and implement additional temporary and/or permanent, structural and/or non-structural BMPs to prevent further discharge of pollutants to the storm drainage system.
-These BMPs, when applicable, shall be part of an ESCP and/or SWMP as necessary for compliance with the requirements of the Adams County Development Standards and Regulations pertaining to stormwater and/or the State's CDPS stormwater discharge permit related to construction activities, including the property owner's Operation & Maintenance Manual for permanent post-construction BMP maintenance.
+These BMPs, when applicable, shall be part of an

+Erosion and Sediment Control Plan (ESCP) and/or Stormwater Management Plan (SWMP) as necessary for compliance with the requirements of the County's Development Standards and Regulations pertaining to stormwater and/or the State's CDPS stormwater discharge permit related to construction activities, including the property owner's Operation & Maintenance Manual for permanent post-construction BMP maintenance.